LoginRadius/docs/content/tutorial/java/index.md

 ## Run and See Result

-* Run the API Server by executing the following command in the command line:
+* First navigate to `java-sdk/demo` folder.
+Run the API Server by executing the following command in the command line:
   [`mvn spring-boot:run`]

   > NOTE: If you don't have Maven already installed, you can install it from [here](https://maven.apache.org)